 Sedation Dentistry Options

 We understand that just the thought of the dental office can stir up feelings of anxiety for some patients.
 We know it’s not us, but the body’s natural response to feeling vulnerable.
-Our compassionate and comforting team are here to guide you through your appointment and look forward to providing you reasons to smile.
+Our compassionate and comforting team is here to guide you through your appointment and look forward to providing you reasons to smile.
 If you think sedation dentistry will make your visit more enjoyable, please contact us to learn more and discuss your options.

 Nitrous Oxide/Laughing Gas